omniauth/omniauth-saml/README.md

 end
 ```

+## Metadata

+To ease the configuration of the SAML SP on IdP side, the required SAML ACS metadata that is needed for
+the IdP configuration can be retrieved from 'http://yourhost.com/auth/saml/metdata'.
+Just give this URL to your IdP administrator and he'll be happy..

 ## Options

 * `:assertion_consumer_service_url` - The URL at which the SAML assertion should be
   received.
-With OmniAuth this is typically `http://example.com/auth/callback`.
+With OmniAuth this is typically `http://example.com/auth/saml/callback`.
   **Required**.

 * `:issuer` - The name of your application.
 Some identity providers might need this